Blackhawks top Kings to claim Western Conference opener

 Duncan Keith broke a 1-1 tie with his go-ahead goal midway through the second period, and Jonathan Toews punctuated the win with his sixth goal of the playoffs at 16:10 in the third.

+The Kings capitalized when center Tyler Toffoli evened the count about a minute later.

+“There’s always going to be adversity in the course of a game, you’re going to lose momentum,” said Chicago coach Joel Quenneville.
+“Against a team like that, you want to get it back as quick as you can.”

-Despite falling behind in the series, the Kings are no strangers to comebacks as they overcame a 3-0 series hole in the first round and rallied from a 3-2 deficit in the second round.
+The Kings are facing their own challenges, but are no strangers to series comebacks.
+Los Angeles overcame a 3-0 series hole in the first round and rallied from a 3-2 deficit in the second round to reach their third consecutive conference final.

 Reporting by Jahmal Corner in Los Angeles, editing by Gene Cherry